 Other assigned project staff are not able to initiate a project from EWP.
-Once a project is initiated i.e. 'brought' into EWP, it will become visible/available to other projected members within EWP and also will be become available for time tracking in TeamTEC, time tracking module.
+Once a project is initiated i.e. 'brought' into EWP, it will become visible/available to other projected members within EWP and will also become available for time tracking in TeamTEC, time tracking module.